Orlov revolt: Peloponnese

 The arrival of the Russian fleet in Mani in February 1770 saw the establishment of local armed groups in Mani and Kalamata.
 However, the small Russian expeditionary force could not convince a part of the local Greeks to take arms.
-The Russian manpower was much fewer than expected and mutual distrust developed between the Greek and Russian leaders.
-Among the Greek leaders that were approached were Panagiotis Benakis, a notable from Kalamata, the local metropolitan bishop Anthimos, and Cretan shipping magnate John Vlachos "Daskalogiannis".
-Initially an army of 1,400 men was formed, but additional reinforcement of Cretans arrived the following days.
-The Greek forces were divided into major units (called legions) with the help of a small number of Russian officers and soldiers.
+The Russian manpower was much less than expected, and mutual distrust developed between the Greek and Russian leaders.
+Among the Greek leaders that were approached were Panagiotis Benakis, a notable from Kalamata; the local metropolitan bishop, Anthimos; and the Cretan shipping magnate John Vlachos "Daskalogiannis".
+Initially an army of 1,400 men was formed, but additional reinforcement of Cretans arrived in the following days.
+The Greek forces were organized into major units (called legions) with the help of a small number of Russian officers and soldiers.
 The "Eastern Spartan Legion" in Laconia, with 1,200 men, was organized by P. P. Dolgorukov and led by Georgios "Yiorgakis" Mavromichalis, while the "Western Spartan Legion" in Messenia was led by G. M. Barkov and Antonios Psarros.

 The Greek rebels were initially successful and managed to defeat Ottoman forces in Laconia and eastern Messenia in southern Morea.
-The revolt however failed to effectively spread, thus the fortresses of Navarino, Methone and the administrative center of Morea, Tripolitsa (modern Tripoli), remained in Ottoman hands.
+However, the revolt failed to effectively spread, and thus the fortresses of Navarino, Methone, and the administrative center of Morea, Tripolitsa (modern Tripoli), remained in Ottoman hands.
 The rebels did manage to control the fortress of Mystras, where they set up a local government.

 The population of Corinth rose in revolt and began to besiege nearby Nafplio.
 The Ottoman guard of the citadel of Monemvasia was also threatened.
 A total of 5,000 volunteers from the Ionian islands of Cephalonia and Zakynthos also reinforced the revolutionary forces in Peloponesse.
 Gastouni was also taken, while Patras was found under siege by the Greek units.
 Additional uprisings occurred around the towns of Mesolongi and Nafpaktos in central Greece.

-In March 12 the western legion and the Russian fleet began to siege the fortress of Koroni.
-However, after six week the garrison couldn't be taken.
+On 12 March the western legion and the Russian fleet began to siege the fortress of Koroni.
+However, after six weeks the garrison could not be taken.

 Crete

 Meanwhile, the Greek revolt in Crete was led by Daskalogiannis.
-Soon after Sfakians refused to pay taxes and revolted in great numbers.
+Soon afterward, Sfakians refused to pay taxes and revolted in great numbers.
 However, the support promised by the Russian emissaries never arrived at Crete and Daskalogiannis was left to his own devices.
-He managed to organize a band of 2,000 well armed men who descended from the mountains onto the plains of western Crete.
-There with messianic overtones they prepared for a week with feasting and in formations of small bands started to kill local Muslims in an unsuccessful effort to convince other Cretans to join them in their quest to overthrow the Ottomans.
+He managed to organize a band of 2,000 well-armed men, who descended from the mountains onto the plains of western Crete.
+There with messianic overtones they spent a week preparing with feasting, and in formations of small bands started to kill local Muslims in an unsuccessful effort to convince other Cretans to join them in their quest to overthrow the Ottomans.
 The Cretan uprising was soon suppressed by numerically superior Ottoman units.